dallaszkorben/akoelteka/README.md

 ### Container folder

 Card Folders can contain many subfolders, which can themselves be a Card folder.
+In that case the folder should not contain any media file.